datadesk/census-data-downloader/README.md

   --data-dir TEXT  The folder where you want to download the data --year INTEGER   The years of data to download.
 By default it gets only the
                    latest year.
 Submit 'all' to get every year.
-  --force          Force the downloading the data --help           Show this message and exit.
+  --force          Force the downloading of the data --help           Show this message and exit.

 Commands: